Anindra123/intro-to-rpc/greetings_example/client_rpc/README.md

-# Todo Example Client RPC in PHP
+# Greetings Example Client RPC in PHP

 This is a simple rpc client for sending rpc request to server.
-This client has example for both unary rpc call, server streaming and client streaming rpc call.
+This client has example for unary rpc call.

 ## Dependencies